Pilot Study Award Program

 Up to nine grants will be awarded; 6 faculty pilot awards and 3 KL2 Scholar pilot awards.
 Budgets are limited to $50K in direct costs.
 IDC will be added per institutional guidelines by the grants office.
 An award may competitively re-apply for a potential second year $50K direct cost extension upon evidence of material progress in accomplishing the stated project goals.

 Eligibility and Criteria for Review

-Faculty at The Scripps Research Institute (TSRI) are eligible to apply.
-In addition, Scholars currently enrolled in STSI’s KL2 Clinical Scholars Program and Scripps Health physicians are also able to apply, but the Principal Investigator must be a TSRI faculty member.
-Applications from individuals of under-represented minorities are highly encouraged.
+Faculty at The Scripps Research Institute are well as physicians and clinical residents/fellows at Scripps Health are eligible to apply.
+In addition, Scholars currently enrolled in STSI’s KL2 Clinical Scholars Program are also able to apply.
+All pilot projects must demonstrate a robust translational science and/or a clinical discipline liaison.

 - Multi-disciplinary; connecting basic and clinical science

 - Likelihood of having an impact to change medicine

 - Soundness of hypothesis, research methodology and statistical considerations